 - Any object from our 3D Print Catalog, which is always expanding.
 Due to demand and limited resources, each customer is limited to a single 2-hour slot each week.

-- You can submit an application for your own .stl design to us to review and print.
+- You can submit an application for your own .stl design to us to review and print using the eform below.